unforswearing/elipsis_directory/README.md

 note

-an observant reader will realize that `..` is not actually an elipsis.
+an observant reader will realize that `..` is not actually an ellipsis.